triton-inference-server/server/deploy/single_server/README.rst

 Make sure the bucket permissions are set so that the inference server can access the model repository.
-If the bucket is public then no additional changes are needed and you can proceed to "Running The Inference Server" section.
+If the bucket is public then no additional changes are needed and you can proceed to "Deploy Prometheus and Grafana" section.

 If bucket premissions need to be set with the GOOGLE_APPLICATION_CREDENTIALS environment variable then perform the